 A Brief History

 On June 22, 1990, Checkpoint Charlie, the best known crossing point between Soviet-occupied East Germany to Western-occupied West Germany was torn down, a sign that the Cold War that had threatened the world with nuclear annihilation since 1947 was drawing to an end.
 Here we list “10 More Symbols of the Cold War” after previously listing “10 Symbols of the Cold War,” weapons, people or other manifestations that symbolized the period from the end of World War II to the break up of the Soviet Union in 1991.
-What other iconic things would you list that to you, symbolize the long, tense period of the Cold War?
 (Honorable mention to the Soviet T-62 tank and the US M-1 Abrams tank.)

 1. M-16 and AK-47 Assault Rifles.